DefElement/DefElement/CONTRIBUTING.md

 </table>

 ### Testing your contribution
-When you open a pull request, a series of tests and style checks will run via GitHub Actions.
+When you open a pull request, a series of tests and style checks will run via Github Actions.
 (You may have to wait for manual approval for these to run.)
 These tests and checks must pass before the pull request can be merged.
 If the tests and checks fail, you can click on them on the pull request page to see where the failure is happening.